Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 of the heat reflection but also due to security reasons.

-A light brown colour would have been better but the
+A light brown or green colour would have been better but the

 truck could be mistaken as a military vehicle, which

-The back-section has windows on both sides and 2 skylights
+The back-section has big fold-out windows on both sides and 2 skylights

-The windows are covered by 3 mm aluminium lids for protection
+While cruising the windows are covered by 2 mm aluminium lids for protection

 against damage and for better security.